splashsky/modello/readme.md

 @endblock

 @yield('foo') // Outputs: something here

+// Add block conditionals
+@hasblock('foo')
+if block foo exists, this will be output!
+@endif

+@blockmissing('bar')
+if the bar block doesn't exist, this will be put out!
+@endif
 ```

 As long as the data you provide the directives is valid PHP, it will work!